 On-campus Student Housing Facilities for each of the following categories.
 Do not include disciplinary actions that were strictly for school policy violations.
 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

-Disciplinary Action
+Crime Number of persons referred for Disciplinary Action

-2019 2020 2021
+2020 2021 2022

 a.
-Weapons: carrying, possessing, etc. 0 0 0
+Weapons: carrying, possessing, etc. 0 0 1

 b.
-Drug abuse violations 6 3 0
+Drug abuse violations 3 0 4

 c.
-Liquor law violations 9 11 10
+Liquor law violations 11 10 5

-Please Note: Do NOT include drunkenness or driving und ler the influence e in liquor la aw violations.
+Please Note: Do NOT include drunkenness or driving under the influence in liqu or law violations.